 \subsection{Configuration spaces $C_{n,\Gamma}$}

-For an oriented graph $\Gamma$ we denote by $V(\Gamma)$ the set of its vertices, by $E(\Gamma)$ the set of its edges, and for a vertex $v\in V(\Gamma)$ we denote by $Star(v)$ the set of outgoing edges from the vertex $v$, and by $In(v)$ the set of outgoing edges from the vertex $v$.
+Recall that, for an oriented graph $\Gamma$, we denote by $V(\Gamma)$ the set of its vertices, and by $E(\Gamma)$ the set of its edges.
+For a vertex $v\in V(\Gamma)$, denote by $Star(v)$ the set of edges outgoing from the vertex $v$, and by $In(v)$ the set edges incoming to the vertex $v$.

-Throughout this Section, by an {\bf admissible graph} $\Gamma$ we mean an oriented graph without oriented loops.
-Its vertices are labeled by $\{1,\dots,n\}$, and it may have any number of edges, in particular, it is not necessarily connected.
-(The ordering of the vertices is a part of the data of an admissible graph).
-The ordering should obey the following relation.
-Denote by $n(v)$ the label of the vertex $v$, $n(v)\in [1,\dots \sharp V(\Gamma)]$.
-Then one should have:
+In this paper, we deal with three different types of admissible graphs.
+These are the {\it Kontsevich admissible graphs} (we recalled their Definition in Section \ref{2017graphs}), the {\it normalized plane admissible graphs}, introduced just below, and the {\it normalized Kontsevich admissible graphs}, see Section \ref{sectionnewprop}.